 You must report to us how you progress in the performance of the Services if we ask you to do so.
 We may ask you to report in a specific format.

+You must comply with the Code of Ethics.
+A copy of the Code of Ethics is attached as Annex 1.

 We can accept or reject the Services that you provide to us.
 If we do not reject Services within 60 days after delivery, you may assume we accepted them.

 If we reject (part of) a Service because it does not meet what we agreed and it is possible for you to re-perform the rejected (part of the) Service properly, you must do so promptly and without additional costs for us.